Nemeas/100-days-of-code/log.md

 **Thoughts**: It took some time, but I eventually figured out that the only way this state-machine was going to not bug so much was to refactor out as much as possible to try to create some kind of single-responsibility-thingie, and it worked!
 The bug no longer is.

 Have to test more now that there are less bugs.
 Also I'm wondering if I should create some kind of dev-hack to set the lvl, because now I have to play several stages in order to lvl enough to play on the more advanced lvls.

+### Day 21: 07.08.2018
+**Today's progress**: Added login with google, and retrieving the profile-image from the object returned to display on screen.

+**Thoughts**: I am thinking of removing the increase in difficulty, and add a leaderboard with points beeing wins - loss.. not shure yet..
+Perhaps I should start with that.. or even easyer, display the highscore on the startScreen, and just saving it locally..
+Then release the game to some betatesters, see what's up, and THEN perhaps setup a highscore-list.. somewhere..